mrtineide/mrtineide/README.md

 ### Hi there 👋

-I'm a student @UiB studying [Informatics-Mathematics-Economy Bachelor's](https://www.uib.no/en/studies/BATF-IM%C3%98)
+I'm a student @UiB studying [Software Engineering, Master's](https://www.uib.no/en/studies/MAMN-PROG)

 You can reach me @mrtineide on most platforms 😀